diesel-rs/diesel/.github/ISSUE_TEMPLATE.md

 - [ ] I have already looked over the [issue tracker](https://github.com/diesel-rs/diesel/issues) for similar issues.
 - [ ] This issue can be reproduced on Rust's stable channel.
 (Your issue will be closed if this is not the case)
+- [ ] This issue is not a feature request, or I was asked to open it by a member of the Diesel team.

 <!--
 Thank you for your submission!
 You're helping make Diesel more robust 🎉